Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: Preliminaries

 \paragraph{Mean-squared smoothness assumption.} Besides Assumption \ref{asm:stoc}, \ref{asm:phi-lb}, \ref{asm:LLSC}, \ref{asm:prior} and the stochastic Hessian assumption~(\ref{eq:asm-stocBio}), \citet{khanduri2021near,yang2021provably,yang2023achieving} further assumes that the stochastic estimators to gradients and Hessians are mean-squared smooth:

 Under this additional assumption, they proposed faster stochastic methods with upper complexity bound of $\tilde \gO(\epsilon^{-3})$ via variance reduction \citep{fang2018spider,cutkosky2019momentum}.
-However, variance reduction are typically ineffective in practice \citep{defazio2019ineffectiveness} since the mean-squared smoothness constants $\bar L_1$ and $\bar L_2$ can be arbitrarily worse than the smoothness constants $L_1$ and $L_2$.
 In this paper, we only consider the setting without mean-squared smoothness assumptions and study a different acceleration mechanism from variance reduction.

 \paragraph{Jointly high-order smoothness assumption. } \citet{huang2025efficiently} introduced a second-order smoothness assumption similar to but stronger than Assumption \ref{asm:addition} when $p=2$.
 Specifically, they assumed the second-order smoothness jointly in $(\vx,\vy)$ instead of $\vy$ only: